Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Abstract

 \section{Abstract}

 We present the analysis of the magnetic field ($B$-field) structure of galaxies measured with far-infrared (FIR) and radio (3 and 6 cm) polarimetric observations.
-We use the first data release of the Survey on extragALactic magnetiSm with SOFIA (SALSA) of 14 nearby ($<20$ Mpc) galaxies with resolved ($5\arcsec-18\arcsec$; $90$ pc--$1$ kpc) imaging polarimetric observations using HAWC+/SOFIA from $53$ to $214$ \um.
-We compute the magnetic pitch angle ($\Psi_{B}$) profiles as a function of the galactrocentric radius.
-We introduce a new magnetic alignment parameter ($\zeta$) to estimate the disordered-to-ordered $B$-field ratio in spiral $B$-fields.
+We use the first data release of the Survey of extragALactic magnetiSm with SOFIA (SALSA) of 14 nearby ($<20$ Mpc) galaxies with resolved ($5\arcsec-18\arcsec$; $90$ pc--$1$ kpc) imaging polarimetric observations using SOFIA/HAWC+ from $53$ to $214$ \um.
+We compute the magnetic pitch angle ($\Psi_{B}$) profiles as a function of the galactocentric radius.
+We introduce a new magnetic alignment parameter ($\zeta$) to estimate the disordered-to-ordered ratio of spiral $B$-fields.
 We find FIR and radio wavelengths to not generally trace the same $B$-field morphology in galaxies.
-The $\Psi_{B}$ profiles tend to be more ordered with galactocentric radius in radio ($\zeta_{\rm{6cm}} = 0.93\pm0.03$) than in FIR ($\zeta_{\rm{154\mu m}} = 0.84\pm0.14$).
+The $\Psi_{B}$ profiles tend to be more ordered across all galactocentric radii in radio ($\zeta_{\rm{6cm}} = 0.93\pm0.03$) than in FIR ($\zeta_{\rm{154\mu m}} = 0.84\pm0.14$).
 For spiral galaxies, FIR $B$-fields are $2-75$\% more turbulent than the radio $B$-fields.
 For starburst galaxies, we find that FIR polarization is a better tracer of the $B$-fields along the galactic outflows than radio polarization.
 Our results suggest that the $B$-fields associated with dense, dusty, turbulent star-forming regions, those traced at FIR, are less ordered than warmer, less-dense regions, those traced at radio, of the interstellar medium.
-The FIR $B$-fields seem to be more sensitive to the activity of the star-forming regions and the morphology of the molecular clouds within a vertical height of few hundred pc in the disk of spiral galaxies than the radio $B$-fields.
+The FIR $B$-fields seem to be more sensitive to the activity of the star-forming regions and molecular clouds within a vertical height of few hundred pc in the disk of spiral galaxies than the radio $B$-fields.